When you think of insects living in your bed, the first thing that comes to mind might be bed bugs.

 Carpet beetles are attracted to the warm, dark places in your home, making your mattress a prime spot for them to live.

-These pests feed on pollen, pet dander, and hair, making them especially problematic if you have pets in your home.
+These pests feed on pollen, pet dander, and hair, making them especially problematic if you have pets.

 Regularly vacuum and steam clean your bedding and furniture to prevent carpet beetles from infesting your bed.

-Be sure to regularly inspect your mattress for signs of infestation and remove any debris or debris-filled fabrics that could be harboring these insects.
+Regularly inspect your mattress for signs of infestation and remove any debris or debris-filled fabrics harboring these insects.

-You should also make sure to wash any clothes and fabrics that come into contact with your bedding on a regular basis to get rid of any potential pests.
+You should also wash any clothes and fabrics that come into contact with your bedding regularly to get rid of potential pests.

 9. Bat Bugs

-Bat bugs, otherwise known as Cimex adjuncts, are parasites that are found in homes worldwide.
+Bat bugs, known as Cimex adjuncts, are parasites in homes worldwide.
 They are closely related to bedbugs but feed exclusively on the blood of bats.

-In homes, bat bugs may accidentally find their way inside when bats roost in an attic or wall void.
-They do not prefer to feed on humans but will if necessary.
+Bat bugs may accidentally find their way inside homes when bats roost in an attic or wall void.
+Bats do not prefer to feed on humans but will if necessary.

-Bat bugs are types of insects that live in beds and are small, flat insects that are oval in shape and reddish-brown in color.
+Bat bugs are small, flat insects that live in beds.
+They are oval in shape and reddish-brown in color.

 They have long antennae, and their bodies are covered in short hairs.
 Unlike bedbugs, they lack wings and have longer legs.

 Unlike bedbugs, bat bugs are not known to be a problem for homeowners.
-They typically don’t survive long away from a bat host, so unless there is a persistent infestation of bats in the home, chances are you won’t see any bat bugs.
+They typically don’t survive long away from a bat host, so you won’t see any bat bugs unless there is a persistent infestation of bats in the home.

 But if you do see them, contact a professional pest control expert for assistance.